 The children read their guided reading books with an adult three times a week.
 They do this in a small group and with a different focus each time.

 Initially we walk through the book.
 We look at the title, the characters, the blurb on the back and talk about the pictures.
 Then we will see what the children can recall and will talk in more detail about the story, read the words (looking for words / sounds that we know).
 All they children have opportunities to contribute, offer ideas and predictions and answer questions.
 On our final session we will complete a worksheet related to the book.

-We try to change home readers three times a week.
+Initially we will change home readers twice a week.
 Occasionally they may bring home a book that they have had before (it can boost their confidence to feel secure with a book).